lgtm-migrator/password_reset_token/README.md

 # >> vremes
 print(token_subject)

-# Is the this token expired?
+# Is this token expired?
 token_is_expired = token.is_expired()

 # >> False